• Skip to primary navigation

 Blistered Shishito Peppers Recipe (5 minutes!)

-If you’ve been following us for a while, you know our Spanish tapas game is getting stronger.
-We started with a simple aioli recipe and cooked our way into classic spanish tortilla, pan con tomate and salmon croquettes.
-Tapas is an important part of Spanish food culture and thanks to Mediterranean style of living, vegetables and wholesome ingredients are definitely a part of each tapa including this ridiculously simple, yet seriously delicious blistered shishito peppers recipe.
-Follow along and watch the video to learn all the tips and tricks on how to cook these peppers at home.
+If you’ve been following me for a while, you know our Spanish tapas game is getting stronger.
+We started with a simple aioli recipe and cooked our way into classic Spanish tortilla, pan con tomate, and salmon croquettes.

 Blistered shishito peppers served in a cast iron next to fresh ones.

-Using a cast iron skillet is strongly recommended when it comes to blistering shishito peppers.
+Place a cast-iron skillet over medium-high heat and let it get very hot.
+The secret to great blistered shishito peppers is a smoking-hot pan that allows them to char quickly.
 To make sure the skillet is hot enough, pour a little water into the pan and if it turns into beads, the pan is hot enough.
-Keep the skillet on medium heat and not high heat.

 If you have an outdoor grill, definitely try grilling these little peppers: